Bioconductor/coursehelper/README.md

 ## Building or Updating a course AMI

 This is going to assume that instead of directly modifying the existing course AMI that the desired result is to clone the AMI, update it, and add the new `ami_id` to the course.
 **Remember:** This process may be iterated a number of times depending on how materials evolve or are updated.
 It is important to always de-register (delete) intermediate AMIs and terminate intermediate Instances.
+When the course completes, terminate Instances, de-register AMIs, and delete any AMI snapshots from the course.

 <a name="launchAMI"></a>
 #### 1. Launch Existing AMI Of Interest